soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 The harvesting mechanism relies on the concept of a _universally unique identifier (UUID)_ or _unique resource identifier (URI)_ that is being assigned commonly by metadata creator or publisher.
 Another important concept behind the harvesting is the _last change date_.
 Every time a metadata record is changed, the last change date is updated.
 Just storing this parameter and comparing it with a new one allows any system to find out if the metadata record has been modified since last update.
 An exception is if metadata is removed remotely.
 SoilWise Repository can only derive that fact by harvesting the full remote content.
 Discussion is needed to understand if SWR should keep a copy of the remote source anyway, for archiving purposes.
 All metadata with an update date newer then _last-identified successfull harvester run_ are extracted from remote location.

 A harvesting task typically extracts records with update-date later then the _last-identified successfull harvester run_.
+In case the remote system supports such a filter, else the full set is harvested.

-Harvested content is (by default) not editable for the following reasons:
+Local improvements to metadata records should be stored separately from the harvested content for the following reasons:

 1. The harvesting is periodic so any local change to harvested metadata will be lost during the next run.
 2. The change date may be used to keep track of changes so if the metadata gets changed, the harvesting mechanism may be compromised.